sdsc-hpc-training/webinars/basic_skills/jupyter_notebooks/how-to-run-notebooks-on-comet.md

 /opt/anaconda3/bin/ipython
 ```

-You should see that you are in a new shell:
+You should also notice that you are in a new shell by the new prompt and that your environment is different:
 ```
 Singularity>
-Singularity> ll
-bash: ll: command not found
-Singularity> ls -al
-total 103
-drwxr-xr-x  3 mthomas use300   4 Apr 15 12:28 .
-drwxr-x--- 50 mthomas use300  77 Apr 15 12:28 ..
-drwxr-xr-x  3 mthomas use300  27 Apr 15 12:17 PythonSeries
--rw-r--r--  1 mthomas use300 357 Apr 15 12:28 hello_world.ipynb
-Singularity> cd PythonSeries/
 Singularity> ls -al
 total 325
 drwxr-xr-x 3 mthomas use300    27 Apr 15 12:17 .